chripas88/TheBurgerBuilderRedux/README.md

 The Burger Builder (redux) project is part of the Udemy Course: React - The Complete Guide (incl Hooks, React Router, Redux) and was created following the instructions provided in the course.
+It is an updated version of The Burger Builder (vanilla) project, which includes Redux and Testing implementation.

 The Burger Builder (redux) project was created using: